-Grout picks up dirt, germs, moisture and mould over time.
+Grout picks up dirt, germs, moisture, and mold over time.
 And this means that a tile splashback will become unhygienic, especially if you don’t have time to clean it regularly.

 With a glass splashback behind your cooker to catch stray blobs of food, cleanliness won’t be an issue.
-Glass is easy to clean because it has less seams and is smooth.
+Glass is easy to clean because it has fewer seams and is smooth.

-With the ability to customise your glass splashback, you’ll be able to install the completed splashback in its entirety in a short space of time.
+With the ability to customize your glass splashback.
+You’ll be able to install the completed splashback in its entirety in a short space of time.
 Your supplier will simply bring in the completed sheet of glass and attach it to the wall.

 Tiles take longer to install because it needs to be cut in order to fit into a kitchen or bathroom space.
 And the use of grout means more time spent waiting for the grout to set.